 The Graduate Center exists to:

-The Graduate Center offices are located in Stetson House, 232 Jamestown Road.
+The Graduate Center is located in Stetson House, 232 Jamestown Road.

 What types of programs does the Graduate Center support?